scaleoutsean/longhorny/README.md

 The code in this repository is permissively licensed, so feel free to use and modify within the terms of the permissive Apache License 2.0.
 With a bit of extra work you could use the elements of this script to modify it for multi-relationship clusters or other purposes (e.g. send these to Splunk, etc.).

+## What can it do?

+Quite a few things and most of them sort of work.
+Examples:

+- Pair two clusters for replication.
+Also list, and unpair (if they have no paired volumes between them)
+- Pair one or more volume pairs for replication.
+Also list and unpair (one pair at a time).
+- Find mismatched volume pairs
+- Take a snapshot of all volumes at the source
+- Reverse replication direction for all paired volumes
+- Change replication mode for all or selected volumes (at the source)
+- Prime the remote site from a list of volumes from the source site

+Each of these actions takes 1-2 seconds, so if you have a tidy and organized environment that isn't yet automated, Longhorny can hopefully save you some time.

+With Longhorny you can create 100 volumes at the remote site and set up volume pairing relationships in 10 seconds, for example.
+If you have 2 SolidFire clusters you may have done that, but if you stand-up new Kubernetes or Hyper-V clusters often, maybe you'd like to use some help.

+The same goes for site failover and failback.
+10 seconds to failover, 10 seconds to failback (sync-back time is change- and network-dependent, but if not much has changed at the remote site, you may be able to sync back in 5 minutes).

 ## What you **need to know**

 **The recommended action is `--list`**, while the rest may or may not work for you.
-While basic care has been taken to avoid creating problems, I am the only person who wrote and tested this script so far so I wouldn't run configuration-modifying actions against production clusters without prior testing.
+While basic care has been taken to avoid creating problems, I am the only person who wrote and tested this script so far, so I wouldn't run configuration-modifying actions against production clusters without prior testing.
 I myself only need the `list` action - okay, I need `mismatch` and `report` as well - while the others were added as convenience but may not be rock-solid.

 Longhorny is is **limited to supporting a simple 1-to-1, exclusively paired clusters**.
 One SRC cluster, one DST cluster, one pairing.
-It is expected to reject actions when it spots either the source or the destination has another relationship, so in order to work with multiple clusters you'd have to modify the code.
+It is expected to reject actions when it spots either the source or the destination has another cluster relationship, so in order to work with multiple clusters you'd have to modify the code.

+Longhorny presently **requires that API access to both sites be available**.
+If one site is down or unreachable, you may use [PowerShell commands](#powershell-to-help) to quickly force changes of the surviving site.
+Of course, you may also modify the source code to not attempt connecting to the remote SolidFire cluster and use Python functions in the code on only one side.

 ## Production use